Rehabilitation Exercises / Stretches for the Knee

 If you have a chronic knee injury that keeps getting re-injured you should use heat before activity to loosen up your tissue (making it more flexible).
 When used at this time the warm temperatures naturally extend the elasticity (elastic-nature) of the joint, making it more movable / pliable for activity.

 Sometimes we feel pain while doing a certain activity - should you still use heat?
 Using heat in the morning before you start your day or before activity can help to boost the healing process and reduce your risk of re-injury.
 Too much heat (especially when you suffer a set-back with swelling / inflammation) can make your inflammation worse.
 Cold treatments with a Cold Compress or Ice Pack should be used part-way through your day when you suffer from on-going pain and inflammation as a natural pain-reliever.

-Keep using Blood Circulation Boost before activity and when you notice any stiffness in your knee to 'warm up' your muscles, tendons & ligaments - this will aid in a reduction of reinjury risk and contribute overall to a faster recovery (less reinjury = faster recovery).
+Keep using Circulation Boost before activity and when you notice any stiffness in your knee to 'warm up' your muscles, tendons & ligaments - this will aid in a reduction of reinjury risk and contribute overall to a faster recovery (less reinjury = faster recovery).

 Rehabilitation Exercise for the Knee

 Physical therapy is a beneficial way to restore atrophied muscles and improve strength and mobility during knee rehabiltation.
 The type of physical therapy and the duration will be dependent on the tissue damage and your symptoms.
 When you are treating or recovering from a meniscus injury, it is important to ensure you do not perform any exercises that will further irritate the meniscus or possible cause reinjury.

 Once your pain starts to diminish, a physiotherapist will set up an individualized strengthening and stretching exercise program for you to perform at home or in the gym.
 This will be based on your needs and abilities, and will help you return to performing your normal routines.